Should You Ask for Time to Consider a Job Offer?

 Don’t deviate from the agreed deadline.
 If you ask for three days to consider the role, you should ideally respond before that deadline.

-Responding late will show poor time management skills and suggests to the hiring manager that you don’t respect their time.
+Responding late will show poor time management skills and suggest to the hiring manager that you don’t respect their time.
 Even if your final answer is a rejection, you should always want to stay on good terms with the people involved in your hiring process.
 After all, you never know which professional connections you might need in the future.

 Disrespecting the agreed deadline will go against you in most situations, so ensure you stick to it.

-The views, opinions and positions expressed within this article are those of our third-party content providers alone and do not represent those of SEFE Marketing & Trading.
+The views, opinions and positions expressed within this article are those of our third-party content providers alone and do not represent those of SEFE.
 The accuracy, completeness and validity of any statements made within this article are not guaranteed.
-SEFE Marketing & Trading accepts no liability for any errors, omissions or representations.
+SEFE accepts no liability for any errors, omissions or representations.